johnmanko/vagrant-k8s-cluster/README.md

 cilium hubble enable -ui
 ```

-To run the cilium connectivity test, you'll need to enable hubble port-forwarding.
+To run the cilium's connectivity test, you'll need to enable hubble port-forwarding (running in background `&`).

 ```
 $ cilium hubble port-forward&
 [1] 250053
 ```

+> [!TIP]
+> Don't forget to `fg` your port-forwarding process to `CTRL-C` kill it.

-Now, install cilium:
+Now, install cilium into your cluster:

 ```
 cilium install
 ```

 After a few minutes you can check the status:

 ```
 $ cilium status